sumeet-016/Ecommerce-Project/readme.md

 1. Open Ecommerce Sales Dashboard.pbix in Power BI.
 2. Load the datasets (Details.csv and Orders.csv).
 3. Interact with the visualizations to analyze sales trends.
-4. Use SQL queries for additional insights.
+4. Use SQL queries for finding the top trending insights and using them in the **Power BI**.

 ## 🔍 Key Insights
 1. *Maharashtra contributes the highest profit by state.*
-2. *Printers and Bookcases are the most profitable sub-categories.*
+2. *Harivansh is the highest-spending customer.*
 3. *COD is the most preferred payment method.*
 4. *Clothing holds the highest share among categories.*
 6. *December has the highest monthly profit, while May records a loss.*
-7. *Harivansh is the highest-spending customer.*
+7.*Printers and Bookcases are the most profitable sub-categories.*

 ## 🚀 Future Enhancements
 1. *Implement predictive sales forecasting using ML models.*